 Suicide among healthcare professionals in the United Kingdom has drawn little attention.
 Suicide is more prevalent in early adulthood and among female professionals.
 Nurses, doctors, and junior doctors are more likely to commit suicide.
 Work-related stress, anxiety, mental health issues/fear of losing a job, ongoing family or relationship issues, and COVID-19-related stress and pressure were identified as risk factors that must be addressed cautiously.
 Appropriate services for those in distress and those with new or current mental illness must be made available.
+More effective health care support programmes can be introduced to reduce stress levels among health care professionals.

 Responsible media reporting can also raise awareness of the necessity of mental health support by directing medical health professionals to resources, sharing stories of hope and recovery, and avoiding alarmist and speculative headlines that may increase the risk of suicide.
 Suicide is a preventable public health issue, and steps must be taken to safeguard health professionals' mental health.
-A wide range of research would be required to adequately identify the situation and take the necessary steps to prevent it.
+A wide range of research would be required to adequately identify the situation and take the necessary steps to prevent it, also a comparative analysis of suicide among various health professionals and reasons behind them could be conducted.